Evaluating Professionalism in College Courses

 Translating professionalism expectations into assessment criteria

 It’s important for professionalism marks to be issued at timely intervals (2-4 times over the span of the course) so that students have opportunities to receive, reflect on, and respond to feedback related to their progress.
-For instance, if a student did not achieve minimally acceptable criteria in Voorhies’ sample checklist above, what feedback would they require to adjust learning strategies and perform better on subsequent assessments?
+For instance, if a student did not achieve minimally acceptable standards for professionalism in a specific assessment, what feedback is required for that student to adjust learning strategies and improve on subsequent assessments?

 Equally, offering opportunities for students to practice desired behaviours (say, through role play, no-stakes exercises, or self-assessments) before being formally assessed can create more transparent and equitable conditions for assessing attributes and skills that are often only mastered with time and socialization within a profession.

-When students are continually aware of their strengths and needs, they are better equipped to grow in the categories of professionalism over time.
+When students are continually aware of their strengths and needs, they are better equipped to improve over time.

 Recap of best practices